emil-jacero/cue-oam/v2alpha2/README.md

 ### Trait

-Traits extend or modify components by adjusting their runtime behavior (e.g., autoscaling, ingress) or by attaching new resources.”
+Traits extend or modify components by adjusting their runtime behavior (e.g., autoscaling, ingress) or by modifying / attaching new resources.

 ### Scope